elisa-tech/wg-tools/meeting_minutes/24-03-28_elisa_tools_wg_meeting.md

 * BASIL topics
   * Very close on public instance?
 * ks-nav topics
+* Topics for the June Workshop
+* Boeing/UIUC llvm-cov
 * Static Analysis in Open Source SW
   * Continuation on of mixed static/dynamic analysis discussion
   * How should we approach it?